-"Matthew Fountain, under-groundsteward at Darlaston Colliery, Yorkshire, belonging to Thomas Wilson, Esq.
-My opinion decidedly is, that women and girls criminally negligent, is it not to be traced immeought not to be admitted into pits, though they work diately to the fact, that these parents themselves as well as the boys.
-In my belief sexual intercourse does take place, owing to the opportunities, and owing to lads and girls working together, and owing to some of the men working in banks apart, and having girls coming to them to fill the corves, and being alone together.
-The girls hurry for other men than their relations. and generally prefer it.
+"Matthew Fountain, under-groundsteward at Darlaston Colliery, Yorkshire, belonging to Thomas Wilson, ought not to be admitted into pits, though they work as well as the boys.
+In my belief sexual intercourse without rails, from the headings to the main gates.
+In does take place, owing to the opportunities, and owing these seams this is done upon their hands and feet, to lads and girls working together, and owing to some same profound ignorance in which they are training having frequently no greater height from the floor to of the men working in banks apart, and having girls their offspring? coming to them to fill the corves, and being alone together.
+The girls hurry for other men than their relations, and generally prefer it.
 Altogether it is a very demoralising practice having girls in pits.
-It is not proper for females at all.
+It is not proper for of Manchester, the petitioner says: females at all.
 The girls are unfitted, by being at pits, from learning to manage families.
-Many could not make a shirt."
+Many could not make